 This reserve has been created to fund the work specified as part of the Building Risk Review which is currently underway.
-This funding will be utilised over the next 2-3 years in line with guidance from Central Government.
+In 2022/2023 £360k has been added to this reserve and £170k has been utilised.
+The balance will be utilised over the next 1-2 years in line with guidance from Central Government.

-aa.
+t.
 Investment Fund Reserve

-This reserve has been created to provide funding for projects evaluated and approved in year for investment in Service Developments which will commence in 2022/2023.
-This fund will be utilised over the next 1-2 years.
+This reserve has been created to provide funding for projects evaluated and approved in year for investment in Service Developments which will commence in 2023/2024 and continue for a further 1-2 years.